lostintangent/awesome-liveshare/README.md

 ##### Time Tracking / Management

-- [Code Time](https://marketplace.visualstudio.com/items?itemName=softwaredotcom.swdc-vscode) - Automatically track how you spend your time coding, including the time spent in Live Share sessions.
+- [Code Time](https://marketplace.visualstudio.com/items?itemName=softwaredotcom.swdc-vscode) - Automatically track how you spend your time coding, including the time spent in Live Share sessions ([example](https://twitter.com/brettmstevens/status/1103809321702313984)).
-- [Live Share Pomodoro](https://aka.ms/vsls-pomodoro) - Provides a shared Pomodor timer for everyone in the Live Share session
+- [Live Share Pomodoro](https://aka.ms/vsls-pomodoro) - Provides a shared Pomodor timer for everyone in the Live Share session ([example](https://twitter.com/lostintangent/status/1115847842453762049)).

 ##### Version Control

-- [GitHub Pull Requests](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) - Allows you to review a PR in real-time with other developers
+- [GitHub Pull Requests](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) - Allows you to review a PR in real-time with other developers ([example](https://twitter.com/lostintangent/status/1093950344239837184)).
-- [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - Enables guests within a Live Share session to view
+- [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - Enables guests within a Live Share session to view inline Git blame info as well as rich history of the project's ([example](https://twitter.com/LostInTangent/status/1085919402954874883)).

 ##### Web Development

 - [Browser Preview](https://marketplace.visualstudio.com/items?itemName=auchenberg.vscode-browser-preview) - Allows you to open/debug/browse web pages within Visual Studio Code.
-When in a Live Share session, all participants can browse the same pages together, which can be particularly using for debugging a web app, or viewing documentation.
+When in a Live Share session, all participants can browse the same pages together, which can be particularly using for debugging a web app, or viewing documentation ([example](https://twitter.com/auchenberg/status/1116362646784102400)).
 - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - Allows you to easily spin up a local web server for static HTML files.
-When in a Live Share session, the local servers are automatically shared with guests, so that everyone can work on it together, without needing to manually share the underlying port.
+When in a Live Share session, the local servers are automatically shared with guests, so that everyone can work on it together, without needing to manually share the underlying port ([example](https://twitter.com/LostInTangent/status/1063445225140568065)).

 #### Visual Studio